shreyansh26/Personal-Website/content/post/2021-05-16_generalized_autoregressive_pretraining_xlnet/index.md

 ### Objective: Permutation Language Modeling
 Both autoregressive and autoencoding approaches have their benefits over each other.
 XLNet tries to bring both their advantages into the picture while avoiding their weaknesses.

 XLNet proposes the use of permutation language modeling objective that looks like the general autoregressive language modeling approach but it allows the model to capture bidirectional context as well.
 Here, the training is performed for each valid autoregressive factorization order (permutations) of the sequence.
-The model parameters are shared across all the factorization orders, and hence the models learns to capture information from all positions on both sides.
+The model parameters are shared across all the factorization orders, and hence the model learns to capture information from all positions on both sides.

 The proposed permutation language modeling approach is -